 This study was evaluated using the VAR analysis method, and it was first proposed by Sims (1980).
 The advantage of the VAR method compared to other regression methods is that all variables are considered interrelated.
 Hence, there is no need to position variables in dependent and independent positions.
 Another advantage of the VAR analysis method is that it can determine which variables have a dominant influence in the long run.
-Furthermore, this analysis method can be used if the related variables are stationary.
+Furthermore, this analysis method can also determine the reciprocal relationship between related variables.
+The VAR method can be used if the related variables are stationary.
 If the related variables are not stationary but cointegrated, then the research can be continued using the VECM model.
 The stages in the VAR/VECM test are the stationarity test, optimal sag selection, cointegration test, VAR/VECM estimation, Impulses Response Function (IRF), and Variance Decompositions (VD).